The Money Pit: Production

 Kathleen Turner was originally offered the role of Anna Crowley, but she declined in favor of The Jewel of the Nile.

 Principal photography began on April 29, 1985, and initially ended on August 5, 1985.

 Exterior shots used a relatively rundown house in Lattingtown, Long Island that had been built in 1898 in the Colonial style.
 After the film, it was purchased for $2.1 million in 2002.
 In November 2019, the Seattle PI reported that the Long Island house had "finally" sold for around $3.5 million, at a significant loss in relation to renovation costs.

 Over Thanksgiving 1985, a new opening was shot on the Universal Studios lot.

+The production designer, Patrizia Von Brandenstein, won the Academy Award for Art Direction for her work on Amadeus (1984) shortly before production began on The Money Pit.
+The nature of the action in dictated that the scenes be shot in order.
+The house sets were also built as modules that could easily be disassembled.
+Although Roger Ebert's review of the film was generally negative, he noted it was "a triumph of art direction.
+The Hollywood artisans who designed it deserve some sort of medal for the neat stunts they think up and the great tricks they’re able to pull.
+There is even one sustained Rube Goldberg-type gag that is really funny, as an incredible chain of events unfolds with meticulous precision."

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C+" on a scale of A+ to F.

 Roger Ebert gave The Money Pit only one out of four stars, calling the film "one monotonous sight gag after another."
 Ebert's colleague Gene Siskel likewise gave it one out of four stars, describing the film as "miserable" and an "abject failure."
 He criticized Tom Hanks for being "his usual smug self" and Shelley Long for being more cute than she was funny.
 Both Siskel and Vincent Canby of The New York Times said that the movie's approach to slapstick comedy suffered from the same problems that Steven Spielberg's 1941 did.
 They also agreed that Alexander Godunov's supporting role was the funniest part of the movie.

 The film is a remake of the 1948 Cary Grant comedy Mr. Blandings Builds His Dream House, a fact that was pointed out by multiple critics.

 Home media

 The film was released on DVD by Universal Pictures Home Entertainment in 2003, and later re-released in 2011 as part of a three-film set, the Tom Hanks Comedy Favorites Collection, along with The 'Burbs and Dragnet.

 The film was released on Blu-ray on August 16, 2016.

+The film was released on 4K Ultra HD Blu-ray on June 30, 2026.